Guide: Editing for the Fall 2023 (June 1, 2023) edition

 When requesting editor access, note that you will be requesting access to all pages associated with your department or administrative unit, rather than individual program pages.
 There is no way to restrict access below the department/unit level.

-To revoke editing access to Non-Governed Content, please email the Graduate School's Academic Planning PA and specify the person and pages where access should be revoked.
+To revoke editing access to Non-Governed Content, please email the Graduate School's Academic Planning email account and specify the person and pages where access should be revoked.

 1) the live version (guide.wisc.edu) which is reachable by anyone on the Internet at the present moment, and

-If it is easier for you, you may request the Graduate School's Academic Planning PA edit the Directory Information in both environments for you, but please specify this in your request.
+If it is easier for you, you may request the Graduate School's Academic Planning email account edit the Directory Information in both environments for you, but please specify this in your request.

-If you have any questions about this process, please contact the Graduate School's Academic Planning PA.
+If you have any questions about this process, please contact the Graduate School's Academic Planning email account.

 For training on your own, the Registrar's Office has created a Canvas course that introduces you to the Guide, Lumen, and teaches you how to edit.
 In addition, there is a separate KnowledgeBase for Lumen.

-Finally, Emily Reynolds is holding several Open Labs this fall on a drop-in, first-come, first-serve basis to answer your specific Guide editing questions.
-You may bring questions and work related to both Governed and Non-Governed Content, with Non-Governed Content getting priority through February 1.
+Finally, Emily Reynolds is holding several Open Labs on a drop-in, first-come, first-serve basis to answer your specific Guide editing questions.
+You may bring questions and work related to both Governed and Non-Governed Content, with admissions changes for the midcycle update being prioritized through September 1, and Non-Governed Content getting priority through February 1.

 Here is the schedule: